 Eligibility for Medicare is considered a major – qualifying life event, therefore you are eligible to change plans.
 However, you must send a written request to Benefits Administration for your plan change 30 days before you become eligible for Medicare.
 Lack of Medicare coverage will not affect your dental or vision benefits.

 All retirees/spouses/domestic partners must enroll and remain enrolled in Medicare Part A premium free, if eligible.

 ***I’m having trouble confirming if LAUSD employment counts.
 Please provide a citation.

 To be eligible for Part A premium free, an individual must have 40 quarters of Medicare-covered employment.
-These earnings can be based on his/her own earnings or the earnings of a spouse or former spouse.
-Contact your local Social Security office for eligibility information.
+That is, earnings where you and/or the employer paid into Social Security – Medicare other than LAUSD which apparently doesn’t.
+These earnings can be based on your own earnings or the earnings of a spouse or former spouse.
+Set up an ONLINE account with Social Security & Medicare.

-If you are not eligible for Medicare Part A premium free, to continue your District benefits you must provide to LAUSD Benefits Administration a confirmation letter of ineligibility from the Centers of Medicare and Medicaid Services (CMS).
-By submitting the ineligibility letter, you will only be eligible to enroll in Kaiser Senior Advantage or Anthem Blue Cross EPO plan.
+If you are not eligible for Medicare Part A Hospital premium free, to continue your District benefits you must provide to LAUSD Benefits Administration a confirmation letter of ineligibility from the Centers of Medicare and Medicaid Services (CMS).
+If you are not eligible for Free Part A, you will only be eligible to enroll in Kaiser Senior Advantage or Anthem Blue Cross EPO plan.

 Health Net Seniority Plus and UnitedHealthcare® Group Medicare Advantage (HMO) plans require eligibility and enrollment in Medicare Parts A and B.